 Your landlord can't evict you without terminating the tenancy first.
 This usually means giving you adequate written notice, in a specified way and form.
-If you don't move after proper notice (or reform your ways -- for example, by paying the rent or finding a new home for the dog), the landlord can file a lawsuit to evict you.
-(This type of lawsuit is sometimes called an unlawful detainer, or UD lawsuit.)
+If you don't move after receiving proper notice (or else reform your ways—for example, by paying the rent or finding a new home for the dog), the landlord can file a lawsuit to evict you.
+This type of lawsuit is sometimes called an unlawful detainer, or UD lawsuit.
 In order to win, the landlord must prove that you did something wrong that justifies ending the tenancy.

-State laws have very detailed requirements for landlords who want to end a tenancy.
-Each state has its own procedures as to how termination notices and eviction papers must be written and delivered to you ("served").
+State laws contain detailed requirements for landlords who want to end a tenancy.
+Each state has its own procedures as to how termination notices and eviction papers must be written and delivered to the tenant ("served").
 Landlords must follow state rules and procedures exactly.

 Although terminology varies somewhat from state to state, there are basically three types of termination notices that you might receive if you have violated the rental agreement or lease in some way:

-Even if you have not violated the rental agreement and have not been late paying rent, a landlord can usually ask you to move out at any time (assuming you don't have a fixed term lease) as long as the landlord gives you a longer notice period.
+Even if you have not violated the rental agreement and have not been late paying rent, a landlord can probably ask you to move out at any time (assuming you don't have a fixed-term lease) as long as the landlord gives you a long enough notice period.

 Rent Control Exceptions.
-Many rent control cities, however, go beyond state laws and require the landlord to prove a legally recognized reason for termination.
+Many rent control cities go beyond state laws and require the landlord to prove a legally recognized reason for termination.
 These laws are known as "just cause eviction protection."
-(Tenants in only a couple of states -- New Jersey and New Hampshire -- also enjoy just cause eviction protection.)
+(Tenants in only a couple of states—New Jersey and New Hampshire—also enjoy just cause eviction protection.)